You’re ready to hire a link building service. Cool.

 But they’re not the links you’re looking for.
 Oftentimes, cheap links are a red flag that what you’re about to engage in is a link scheme.

 Any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
-This includes any behavior that manipulates links to your site or outgoing links from your site.”
+This includes any behavior that manipulates links to your site or outgoing links from your site.

 They go on to list examples, like directly buying a link that passes PageRank, exchanging links excessively, automated link building techniques, or bullying people into building links with contracts or terms of service.

 For a link building strategy to be cheap, it has to bypass the time-consuming and costly elements we listed in the previous section.

 Being part of a link scheme or building bad links to your site can actually hurt your domain authority, or result in a penalty that compromises your ability to rank.

 So the bottom line here is that if it sounds too good to be true, it probably is.

 Cheap link building’s a no-go.
 And you get why other types of link building are expensive.

 That’s a big question, and not one you can answer simply.
 But as you might imagine, there’s a reason these link building agencies are doing well; they get results.